ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-14-vipasssana-meditation.md

 I went into my first Vipassanā retreat blind—a profound leap of faith.
 I overcame countless fears and anxieties, both my own and those planted by others: _“This is a cult.”_ _“You’re going to be brainwashed.”_ _“You’re going to lose your mind.”_

 I didn’t dive into theory or philosophy before attending.
-All I knew were the practicalities: 10 days, 10 hours of meditation daily, no speaking, no eye contact, and a strict schedule for eating and resting.
+All I knew were the practicalities: 10 days, 10 hours of meditation daily, no speaking, no eye contact, no reading, no writing and a strict schedule for eating and resting.
 I expected difficulty, but I wasn’t prepared for how profoundly it would strip away layers of my being.

 At the time, I wasn’t a practicing Christian.
 However, I had grown up in a Christian household, was baptized, and was exposed to the Bible early in life.
 These early influences shaped me in ways I didn’t fully recognize until the retreat.